Biranavan-P/ADViz-Your-Digital-Contact-book/readme.md

 Matrikel-Nr: 0577680

-Project name: ADViz (Projekt Ordner: biranavan_parameswaran )
+Project name: ADViz (Projekt Ordner: biri_justin-WAD2022 )

 ## Project Description
 This project is an implementation of a frontend website and a backend server.